shamil/docker-jenkins-auto-agent/README.md

 > Mounting of `/var/jenkins_home` volume is required in order for agent to be able to build jobs.

-below command will also permit the slave run docker commands:
+below command will also permit the agent run docker commands:

 ```sh
 $ docker run -d \